yepengRoc/docs/netty/reactor-siements-翻译-bak.md

 ```

 The main program creates a Logging Acceptor, whose
-constructor initializes it with the port number of the log-
+constructor initializes it with the port number of the logging server.
-ging server.
 The program then enters its main event-loop.
 Subsequently, the Initiation Dispatcher Singleton
 uses the select event demultiplexing system call to synchronously wait for connection requests and logging records to arrive from clients.
 The following interaction diagram illustrates the collabo-
 ration between the objects participating in the loggingserver
 example:

-Once the Initiation Dispatcher object is initial-
-ized, it becomes the primary focus of the control flow within
+Once the Initiation Dispatcher object is initialized, it becomes the primary focus of the control flow within
 the logging server.
 All subsequent activity is triggered by
 hookmethodsontheLogging AcceptorandLogging
 Handler objects registered with, and controlled by, the